dmorse/pscfpp/README.md

      spatial dimensions, using standard CPU hardware.
 A pseudo-spectral algorithm is used to solve the MDE.
 This program provides capabilities for SCFT calculations analogous to those of the older Fortran PSCF program, as well as tools for PS-FTS calculations.
 The suffix "rpc" stands for "real periodic CPU".

-   - **pscf_rpg** : The pscf_rpg program is a GPU-accelerated version
+   - **pscf_rpg** : The pscf_rpg program is a GPU-accelerated version of
-     of pscf_rpc that can also perform SCFT and PS-FTS calculations for periodic systems.
-The pscf_rpc and pscf_rpg are based on analogous algorithms and provide identical features, but pscf_rpg provides higher performance for calculations performed on a large spatial mesh.
+     pscf_rpc that can also perform SCFT and PS-FTS calculations for periodic systems.
+The pscf_rpc and pscf_rpg programs use identical algorithms and provide identical features.
+They only difference is that pscf_rpg uses a GPU, and provides much higher performance for some calculations.
 The suffix "rpg" stands for "real periodic GPU".

 ## Features